Dmoke14/Personal-Finances/README.md

 **Conclusion:**

 To conclude this project, of course, we cannot say exactly which model did the best, nor can we state with confidence exactly how much money I will spend in each of the above categories.
-This was an analysis in unsupervised learning, and I will not be able to asses the predictions' accuracy until Apple presents me with March 2021's transaction report.
+This was an analysis in unsupervised learning, and I will not be able to assess the predictions' accuracy until Apple presents me with March 2021's transaction report.
 While we do not know the exact amount of money I will be spending, having spent time analyzing my expenses has certainly made me much more aware of my habits and evident trends.

 **Biases:**